Q: Can you please explain the difference between ‘consciousness’ and ‘awareness’? Thank you.

-The way I tend to relate to it for ease of understanding, and which is congruent with the Buddhist teachings, is that consciousness is part of the conditioned realm (changeable, based on sense contact) – it is that which cognises, thinks, analyses, reasons, and so on.
-There are different levels of consciousness too of course, from higher, refined levels to lower levels of consciousness and are experienced as an individual, separate states.
+The way I tend to relate to it for ease of understanding, and which is congruent with the Buddhist teachings, is that ‘consciousness’ [pali: vinanna] (i.e sense-consciousness ) is part of the conditioned realm (changeable, arising with sense-contact) – it is that which cognises and forms part of the process of thinking, analysing, reasoning, and so on.
+We can talk of different ‘levels’ or ‘states’ of consciousness too of course, from higher, refined levels to lower levels of consciousness which are experienced as individual, separate states.

-‘Awareness’, on the other hand, refers to that which transcends all [changeable] ‘states’ of consciousness and is impersonal, unconditioned, unformed, unborn – the classic notion of the Deathless.
+‘Awareness’, on the other hand (in this paradigm), refers to that which transcends all [changeable] ‘states’ of consciousness and is impersonal, unconditioned, unformed, unborn (unmanifest) – the classic notion of the Deathless.
 ‘That’ does not belong to you or me as an object, personal attainment or possession but is our ‘natural state’ and not separative or dualistic.
-For Nisargadatta, and other teachers, (including for example, Ajahn Sumedho, many Ajahns of the Thai Forest tradition, and the Dzogchen and Mahamudra masters), ‘Awareness’ (free from dualistic constraints) equates with the Absolute Reality and is unmanifest.
-Consciousness (in this framework) is the manifest aspect of Awareness, and when we purify this consciousness through staying in presence, full mindfulness, or simple ‘Being’, it is the portal to the Absolute Awareness.
+For Nisargadatta, and other teachers, (including for example, Ajahn Sumedho and many Ajahns of the Thai Forest tradition, as well as the Dzogchen and Mahamudra masters), ‘Awareness’ (free from dualistic constraints) equates with the Absolute Reality – it is sometimes called ’empty cognisance’ or ‘unmanifest knowing’.
+Consciousness (in this paradigm) can be seen as the manifest aspect of Awareness, and when we purify this consciousness through staying in presence, full mindfulness, or simple ‘Being’, it is a portal to recognising the Absolute, Awareness itself.
 I hope this helps clarify.